haichao-yu/learn-design-patterns/README.md

 Refer to https://www.sitepoint.com/self-types-with-javas-generics/

 ## Factory
-- A factory is a component responsible solely for the wholesale (not piecewise) creation of objects.
+- Factory is a component responsible solely for the wholesale (not piecewise) creation of objects.
 - A factory method is a static method that creates objects.
 - A factory class can take care of object creation.
 - A factory can be external or reside inside the object as an inner class.